Wendee Nicole

 • Won the ASJA 1st place for Science/Tech/Biz article.

-• The judges called it, "science writing as it should be: sharp, clear prose that builds into a great story about an intriguing, sophisticated topic.
+• The judges called it, "Science writing as it should be: sharp, clear prose that builds into a great story about an intriguing, sophisticated topic.
 Wendee's story stood out in a large and unusually strong field this year."

 • Obesogens: An Environmental Link to Obesity. (non-PDF here).
 Feb 2012.
 Environmental Health Perspectives.
 (Also related news story on PFOA/C8 Lawsuit Findings)